omidzargham/2016-election-poll-analysis/README.md

-# Prediction of the 2016 Presidential Election
+## Overview
-## Exploratory Poll Analysis
+This project explores poll data from the 2016 Presidential Election.
+We use it to predict the outcome of the election, and compare it to the actual results.

 ### Contributors
 + Yizhuang Kang